What To Do While Awaiting Trial

 It is important to pay attention to each question and answer each one truthfully.
 If you do not know the answer to a question, or the question is confusing to you, say so.
 Answer each question politely and loud enough for the judge to hear you.
 Try to remain calm, even though it is natural to be nervous.

 During cross-examination, you may feel that you have already answered the questions you are being asked.
 Try not to become upset, and answer each question to the best of your ability.
 If you hear an objection to a question, stop talking immediately.
-Wait until the judge lets you know if you should answer the question.
+Wait until the judge indicates if you should answer the question.